themarcusaurelius/clicky/README.md

 ## Premise

 This is a light-weight app built quickly within a 1 week sprint/deadline.
 It is meant to be a brain-teaser game that tests the user's memory capabilities.
 The user will click on an image which will then randomly shuffle the images.
-They must keep clicking on different images to add to their total score but if they click on an image twice, the game and score will reset!
+They must keep clicking on different images to add to their total score but if they click on an image twice the game and their score will reset!

-How high can you get your score?!
+How high of a score can you get?!

 ## Skillset: